NVIDIA/NeMo-Guardrails/nemoguardrails/eval/data/moderation/README.md

 ### Running the Evaluation for the Anthropic Red Teaming Dataset

-The Anthropic Red Teaming Dataset can be evaluated using the following command
+The Anthropic Red Teaming Dataset can be evaluated using the following command:

 ```nemoguardrails evaluate moderation --dataset_path anthropic_harmful.txt```